RossBoylan/mccli/literate.md

 fweb uses hand-tuned parsers for the languages it understands; in the past, I found those sometimes ran into trouble.

+Examined fweb source on my home machine, including weaving `fweave` and `prod`.
+Only confirms that modification would be hard.

 ## [FunnelWeb](http://www.ross.net/funnelweb/)

 Works with any language; output in $\TeX$ or html; platform agnostic.
 Binaries available for most platforms, though Windows 95/NT is latest for Windows.
 Seriously documented.  *Doesn't handle tabs in source file well*, or 8 bit characters at all.